'Hello' from Peter Cummings, Head of Senior School

-Delivering a quality education in a vibrant, culturally diverse College community
+Delivering a quality education in a vibrant, culturally diverse school community

 Peace offers an outstanding program of academic, vocational, sporting, cultural and social experiences, in line with the most modern educational thinking of today.

-The College has a proven record of academic excellence.
+The school has a proven record of academic excellence.
 Our students are prepared for University Tertiary Entrance and other study options including TAFE and Workplace Traineeships.

 Life Preparation for…

 - Personal growth, based on Christian values, critical thinking, communication and problem solving skills